hasithaea/C-DSA-assignments/README.md

 - 1,2,3 → Question numbers solved in that file

 This structure helps map solutions directly to coursework assignments.

+>**Note**: Original assignment problem statements are not included in this repository.
+This project focuses only on implementations and solutions.

+## Academic Context

+Coursework and programming assignments completed for **CSC1223 – Data Structures and Algorithms**, as part of the Bachelor of Computer Science degree at the **University of Ruhuna, Sri Lanka**.

+All implementations are independently developed for learning and academic practice purposes.

+Each folder includes its own README file explaining the problem concept and approach used for the solution.
+This is intended to help viewers understand the logic without needing the original assignment sheets.

+## Contributing

+Contributions, suggestions, and bug reports are welcome.
+If you find any issues or improvements, feel free to open an issue or submit a pull request.

 ## Author